 Our six-step SDG impact measurement method provides structural insight into our contribution to the SDGs.
 Below we describe the Responsible Business Simulator, the assumptions we make and the indicators we use.
 We also provide a visual representation to explain how threshold values and appreciation work.

 The approach underlying our SDG impact measurement is the Responsible Business Simulator (RBS).
-This approach and its accompanying tool, developed by PwC in cooperation with Nyenrode Business University, supports strategic decision-making by quantifying financial and non-financial information.
-This allows us to make informed decisions based on figures instead of gut feelings.
+This approach and associated tool, developed by PwC in collaboration with Nyenrode Business University, supports strategic decision-making by quantifying financial and non-financial information.
+This enables us to make informed decisions based on numbers rather than gut feelings.

-The RBS enables us to convert the results of indicators with different units (€, %, numbers) into one unit of measurement.
+The RBS allows us to convert the results of indicators with different units (€, %, numbers) into a single unit of measurement.
 This is how we arrive at impact scores for each SDG.
-Read more about the Responsible Business Simulator.
+Read more about Responsible Business Simulator.

-Impact measurement provides insight into performance but has inherent uncertainties.
-For our SDG impact measurement, for example, we make assumptions about threshold values and also when we convert indicators to a single unit.
-Data availability is not always optimal either.
+Impact measurement provides insight into performance, but has inherent uncertainties.
+For example, for our SDG impact measurement, we make assumptions about thresholds and also when we convert indicators to a single unit.
+Data availability is also not always optimal.

-For each indicator, we select a threshold value to determine whether there is a positive, neutral or negative impact on the SDGs.
-Threshold values can be based, for example, on a sector average or a Dutch average.
-In cases where reference data are not available, we select threshold values based on the targets we have set for ourselves.
+For each indicator, we choose a threshold value to determine whether there is a positive, neutral or negative impact on the SDGs.
+Threshold values can, for example, be based on an industry average or a Dutch average.

-To convert indicators into a single unit of measurement, we apply an appreciation function.
-Each indicator is assigned a value between -100 and 100.
-For this we make assumptions, such as the form of the appreciation function (linear, parabolic, etc.) and the minimum and maximum value that an indicator can assume.
+To convert indicators to one unit of measurement, we apply a rating function.
+Each indicator is given a value between -100 and 100.
+To do this, we make assumptions, such as the shape of the valuation function (linear, parabolic, etc.) and the minimum and maximum value an indicator can take.

-Impact measurement relies on the availability of data.
+Impact measurement depends on data availability.
 In certain cases, there are limitations.
 For example, information on gender and cultural background is recorded on a voluntary basis.
-We cannot, therefore, guarantee that we are fully measuring the impact in these areas.
+Therefore, we cannot guarantee full measurement of impact in these areas.

-For each SDG in our impact measurement, we determine a number of indicators.
-The current indicators and their definitions are included in the following overview.
+For each SDG in our impact measurement, we define a number of indicators.
+The current indicators and their definitions are listed in the following overview.

 4.1 |